 Certain in-built apps like the launcher, weather, gallery, and file manager have been updated to versions 2.2, 2.0, 1.9, and 1.7.6.
 Picture-in-picture, Autofill, and Notification dots are among the core features of Android Oreo that have made their way into the OnePlus devices.

-So far as OnePlus 5 is concerned, the launcher, weather, gallery, and file manager apps have been updated in it too, along with an upgraded CPU security patch (CVE-2017-13218).
-The new version has also introduced ‘Face Recognition’ to OnePlus 5, which was rolled out in a Beta version previously.
+As far as the OnePlus 5 is concerned, the launcher, weather, gallery, and file manager apps have been updated in it, too, along with an upgraded CPU security patch (CVE-2017-13218).
+The new version has also introduced ‘Face Recognition’ to the OnePlus 5, which was previously rolled out in a Beta version.
 The camera app gets enhanced EIS to help in recording videos.

-Adam Krisko, Software PM and Developer Relations at OnePlus has said, “The OTA will reach a small percentage of users today, and we’ll begin a broader rollout in a few days.”
+Adam Krisko, Software PM and Developer Relations at OnePlus, said, “The OTA will reach a small percentage of users today, and we’ll begin a broader rollout in a few days.”